-A little tip we’ve found to be fun and helpful when distractions are needed, is to surprise your kiddo with a hidden gems and/or toy that magically appears in their seat, or in the storage bin behind the stroller.
+A little tip we’ve found to be fun and helpful when distractions are needed is to surprise your kiddo with a hidden gems and/or toy that magically appears in their seat, or in the storage bin behind the stroller.
 We like to tell our kids that Mickey must have put it there when we weren’t looking!
-For example, we’ll be waiting for a parade, and when the kids are distracted we place a small/simple toy (such as glow sticks, car toy, etc.) in the stroller bin or seat if they are standing.
+For example, we’ll be waiting for a parade, and when the kids are distracted, we place a small/simple toy (such as glow sticks, car toy, etc.) in the stroller bin or seat if they are standing.
 With excitement we announce – LOOK!
 TA-DA – you have bought yourself a good 10-15 minutes of fun distraction!
-TIP – buy a few small items from the Dollar Store in advance to bring along.
-It’s will save the wallet in the long run.
+TIP– buy a few small items from the Dollar Store in advance to bring along.
+It will save the wallet in the long run.

 9 – Restrictions

-Be aware that Disney World has announced restrictions that what type and size strollers are allowed in Disney parks.
-Moving forward, Disney will require strollers to be no larger than 31″ (79cm) wide and 52″ (132cm) long or smaller.
+Be aware that Disney World has announced restrictions on what type and size strollers are allowed in Disney parks.
+Moving forward, Disney requires strollers to be no larger than 31″ (79cm) wide and 52″ (132cm) long or smaller.
 The good news – many of the strollers on the market, including many double jogging strollers, fit within these size guidelines.
 Also, just a reminder that wagons are not permitted in the parks.
-Beginning May 1, 2019, stroller wagons will also no longer be permitted.
+Stroller wagons are also no longer be permitted.
 These updates are designed to help guest flow and ease congestion, making the parks more enjoyable for everyone.